 Sec.
 20-57.
-Wall or Projecting Signs
+Wall, Canopy, or Projecting Signs

-- (a) Wall or projecting signs shall be securely fastened to the building surface. - (b) No wall sign greater than one hundred eighty (180) square feet shall be placed below the twelfth story of a building. - (e)(b) Projecting signs may project from the building up to two (2) feet; provided that no projecting sign shall be maintained less than teneight (408) feet above the ground level when erected over pedestrian walkways or driveways and no less than fourteen (14) feet above vehicle access. - (d)(c) No wall or projecting sign shall extend above the parapet wall or any roofline. - (e)(d) Wall or Projecting Signs are prohibited in residential districts. - (e) Wall signs must be located on the façade(s) of a building.
+- (a) Wall, canopy or projecting signs shall be securely fastened to the building surface. - (b) No wall sign greater than one hundred eighty (180) square feet shall be placed below the twelfth story of a building. - (c)(b) Projecting signs may project from the building up to two (2) feet; provided that nNo canopy or projecting sign shall be maintained less than teneight (108) feet above the ground level when erected over pedestrian walkways or driveways and no less than fourteen (14) feet above vehicle access.